 • Applications Deadline: December 01, 2018

-• Course Level: award is available to pursue Postgraduate (Research) program.
+• Course Level: Scholarship is available to pursue Postgraduate (Research) program.

-• Study Subject: award is awarded to study in the Faculty of Health, Sport and Human Performance at the University of Waikato.
+• Study Subject: Scholarship is awarded to study in the Faculty of Health, Sport and Human Performance at the University of Waikato.

-• Nationality: award is open to New Zealand citizens, permanent residents, and international students
+• Nationality: Scholarship is open to New Zealand citizens, permanent residents, and international students

-Eligible Countries: award is open to New Zealand citizens, permanent residents, and international students
+Eligible Countries: Scholarship is open to New Zealand citizens, permanent residents, and international students

 Entrance Requirements: Applicants must meet the following criteria:

-• The grant is open to New Zealand citizens, permanent residents, and international students.
+• The Scholarship is open to New Zealand citizens, permanent residents, and international students.

 • Candidates must demonstrate how their intended research will support Air New Zealand in furthering its understanding of its workforce.